Security upgrade · 2026

 - Spray-and-Wait routing: messages are sprayed to up to L nearby nodes, then those

 nodes wait for a direct delivery opportunity.
-Balances reach against airtime so the mesh doesn't
+This balances reach against airtime so the mesh doesn't

 saturate.